 Dr. Lynda Leavitt, Director

-Lynda Leavitt, EdD is director of the Future Institute Research Center; associate professor in the School of Education, Educational Leadership and editor of the Journal of Educational Leadership in Action, ELA; www.lindenwood.edu/ela.
+Lynda Leavitt, EdD is director of the Future Institute Research Center; professor in the School of Education, Educational Leadership and editor of the Journal of Educational Leadership in Action, ELA; www.lindenwood.edu/ela.

 She is the faculty advisor for the Lindenwood University Alpha Chi Honor Society; member of the Faculty/Student Scholarship Committee; Research Policy Advisory Group; School of Education Faculty Scholarship Advisory Committee; and Council of Educational Leadership.
 Teaching responsibilities include Capstone I & Capstone II in the Educational Leadership doctoral program along with serving as dissertation chair and committee member to many of Lindenwood doctoral students.